sparsh-b/Tree-segmentation---LIDAR-data/README.md

 # Tree-segmentation---LiDAR-data
-- This repository contains an algorithm to segment trees from LiDAR maps of urban outdoors - implemented in C++.
+- This repository contains a novel algorithm to segment trees from LiDAR maps of urban outdoors - implemented in C++.
 - The algorithm, as described below, leverages the geometrical shape of the trees to segment them.
+It doesn't use Deep Learning.
-- Neither Deep Learning nor any software library is used.
+- <u>Implementation:</u> The algorithm is implemented from scratch without using any software library.

 ## Performance:
 - The algorithm was tested on the [Oakland 3-D Point Cloud Dataset](https://www.cs.cmu.edu/~vmr/datasets/oakland_3d/cvpr09/doc/).